What's with all the Fancy Egg Labels?

 No Hormones - That's great, although it is actually illegal to give chickens hormones.
 If you keep reading the label, it will usually say something to that effect.

 Non-GMO - The main reason to genetically modify plants is to make them resistant to glyphosate, the active ingredient in many popular weed killers.
-When you find this term on a label, it indicates that the chickens have not been fed feed from plants which were genetically modified.
+When you find this term on a label, it indicates that the chickens have not been fed feed from plants that were genetically modified.
 Warning!
 Non-GMO does not mean that the feeds are free of chemicals.
 Many grain farmers use glyphosate or other poisons to kill the plant right before harvest.
 This technique only works on Non-GMO plants.
 If you are trying to avoid those chemicals, you need to purchase eggs from hens that are fed Organic feeds.

 Organic - These eggs must comply with the USDA Organic program.
 They must be Cage Free and Free Range as listed above.
 In addition, their feed must be certified organic as well.
 Most of these eggs come from larger free-range hen houses with "access to outdoors."
 At least you avoid glyphosate and all the other chemicals which are likely present in conventional feeds.

 Hopefully, this has cleared up some confusion on some commonly used terms.
-All the government regulated terms have defined minimum standards and that is usually what you will get from conventional industry.
+All the government-regulated terms have defined minimum standards and that is usually what you will get from the conventional industry.
 The best way to know how the hens are treated and what the quality of your eggs will be is to visit the farm or at least talk to the farmer that produced them.